 5. Delivery options

 Be sure to provide low cost and/or varied delivery options.
 Having more options available allow visitors to select the delivery method they prefer and trust the most, which will then lend additional trust to you.

-Brand and product quality
+6. Brand and product quality

-If you sell brand-name products, be sure to emphasis this as your customers will be more likely to purchase a product brand they recognize.
+If you sell brand-name products, be sure to emphasize this as your customers will be more likely to purchase a product brand they recognize.
 If you don’t have brand name products, create a brand and emphasize that.
 A unknown brand name product is still better than a no-name brand product.

-Off-line retailer comparison
+7. Off-line retailer comparison

 Provide your visitors compelling reasons why they should purchase products from you rather than an offline competitor.
 Highlight free shipping, lower prices, easy access customer support, etc.

-Minimal / clearly distinguishable ads
+9. Minimal / clearly distinguishable ads

 Don’t clutter up your space with ads.
 Keep your visitors focused on purchasing your products.
 If you have ads in informational areas of the site keep them to a minimum and make sure they don’t overpower your own information.

-In an anonymous world where customers cannot examine a product or meet with company reps face to face, trust is much harder to come by.
+In an anonymous world where customers can’t examine a product or meet with company reps face-to-face, trust is much harder to come by.
 Online businesses have many more hurdles than offline businesses when it comes to establishing trust with their customer base.
 This means that as an online business, you have to do more than just create a compelling reason to convince people “why you” rather than a competitor.